-The development of methods and algorithms for solving mixed-integer convex programs (MICPs) benefits from more mature solvers for mixed-integer linear programs (MILPs).
-We provide a brief review on work for solving MILPs with cutting planes, the outer approximation approach for solving MICPs based on cutting-plane methods, and generalization of these methods for solving two-stage stochastic mixed integer programs.
+The development of algorithms for solving mixed-integer convex programs (MICPs) benefits from solvers for MILPs.
+We provide a brief review of work for solving MILPs with cutting planes, the outer approximation approach for solving MICPs based on cutting-plane methods, and the generalization of these methods for solving two-stage stochastic {mixed-integer} programs.